Ankana Saha

 as_prof_pic.jpg

-I’m a final year PhD candidate in Linguistics at Harvard University and an affiliate at the Meaning & Modality Lab and The Institute for Quantitative Social Science.
+I’m a postdoctoral Fellow in Linguistics at Harvard University and an affiliate at the Meaning & Modality Lab and The Institute for Quantitative Social Science.
+I recently received my PhD from Harvard University with a dissertation examining the division of labor between semantics and pragmatics in the referential domain, with a particular focus on demonstrative expressions, under the guidance of Gennaro Chierchia, Kate Davidson, and Veneeta Dayal.
 My research lies at the intersection of semantics, pragmatics, and syntax, investigating how utterances acquire meaning, how that meaning interacts with linguistic structure and discourse context, and how these processes can be modeled in both human and artificial systems.
 You can find out more about my research here.